 UPDATE #2: Digit now has an iPhone and Android app!

 UPDATE #3: Just got word that our community here on the blog has saved $4,608,568.32 so far using Digit.
 That’s over 4 million dollars – how crazy is that?!

-PS: In full disclosure I’m now an “adviser” to Digit which shows you how much I love them ;) All links above are affiliate links meaning I’ll receive compensation if you end up signing up (five dollars).
-Please know that I’d never promote the crap out of a product I don’t love or use myself, so everything written above is totally genuine.
-If you don’t like Digit, don’t sign up!
-And if you do, you’ll also be able to refer a friend and get a bonus as well.
+PS: In full disclosure I used to be an “adviser” to Digit in the early beta days, which shows you just how much I believe in them ;) I’d never promote the crap out of a product I don’t love or use myself, so everything written above is 100% real and genuine.
+If you don’t think Digit can help you, don’t sign up!

 * Y Combinator is a startup accelerator run by legendary VC Paul Graham that’s SUPER hard to get into.
 And I know this because I’ve tried twice and been rejected both times, haha… To give you an idea of the talent that goes through there, some of the companies that have catapulted out of YC have been Reddit, AirBnB, Dropbox, Hipmunk, Scribd, Disqus, Weebly, Colour Lovers and Teespring.